JvanKatwijk/qt-dab/README.md

 Typical examples are

-`autoStart=0` when set to 1 the program will start the DAB handling automatically
+`autoStart=0` when set to 1 the program will start the DAB handling automatically, so you do not have to press the `start' button.

 `saveSlides=1` when set to 0 the slides that are attached to audio programs will not be saved.
-If set to 1 the slides will be saved in a directory `/tmp/qt-pictures` (Linux) or in `%tmp%\qt-pictures` (Windows)
+If set to 1 the slides will be saved in a directory `/tmp/qt-pictures` (Linux) or in `%tmp%\qt-pictures` (Windows).

-`picturesPath` when given a value, will overrule the directory where the slides are stored
+`picturesPath` when given a value, will overrule the directory where the slides are stored.

-`showSlides=1` when set to 0 the slides will not be shown
+`showSlides=1` when set to 0 the slides will not be shown.

+`has-presetName=1' when set the name of the selected service - that is selected when closing down the program - is kept and at the next invocation of the program, an attempt is made to start that particular service.
+The name of the service is kept as `presetname=xxxx'
 # Copyright